-A relatively “soft” opening hole but still requires a good drive to stay in the fairway.
+The opening hole at Pinehurst #2 is relatively “soft”, but still requires a good drive to stay in the fairway.
 I hit my drive into the waste area on the right hand side, but had a decent lie.
 Generally I did not hit many fairways, but overall found some decent lies and even though the fairway is preferable, it is not too bad to end up in the waste area.
 My second shot ended up right off the green and made bogey.

 The greens were in good shape and running fast.
 Quite hard, so difficult to get any real spin.

 The course is very true to its design and seem very similar from many of the tee boxes.